 Before you start

-You need an AI provider configured in Settings → AI Provider.
-Manual entry does not require AI, but PDF import does.Import a PDF
+You need an AI provider configured in Settings → AI.
+Manual lab entry, JSON import, DNA import, charts, comparisons, and correlations do not require AI, but PDF and image lab import do.Import a report

 Drop or select your file